Bachubhai Khabad

-The Bachubhai Maganbhai Khabad is an Indian politician.
+Bachubhai Maganbhai Khabad is an Indian politician.
 He was elected to the Gujarat Legislative Assembly from Devgadhbariya in the 2002, 2012, 2017 and 2022 Gujarat Legislative Assembly election as a member of the Bharatiya Janata Party.
-He was sworn as Minister of State for Fisheries, Forest and Environment in Anandiben Patel cabinet in 2014.
+He was sworn in as Minister of State for Fisheries, Forest and Environment in Anandiben Patel cabinet in 2014.
 Khabad belongs to the Koli caste of Gujarat.